 | Supplies | $1,800 | 3.1% |

-| WiFi/streaming | $1,440 | 2.5% |
+| WiFi / streaming | $1,440 | 2.5% |

 | Landscaping | $1,200 | 2.1% |

-| Total expenses | $41,814 | 72.4% |
+| Total operating expenses | $41,814 | 72.4% |

 | Metric | Value | Formula |